Collier leads Texas to upset of No. 1 Stanford, 69-64

-AUSTIN, Texas (AP)Charli Collier was a bit player last season for Texas, a slow-developing freshman despite her status as one of the top recruits in the country.
+AUSTIN, Texas (AP)Charli Collier was a bit player last season for Texas, a slow-developing freshman despite her status as the No. 2 recruit in the country.

 Now she’s turning into a star, as No. 1 Stanford found out on Sunday.